zopefoundation/grok/martian/src/martian/README.txt

   ...     filehandler.extension_handlers['.' + ext] = obj
   ...     return True

-This ``InstanceMartian`` allows us to grok instances of a particular type (such as functions).
+This ``InstanceGrokker`` allows us to grok instances of a particular type (such as functions).
 We need to define the type of object we're looking for with the ``component_class`` attribute.
 In the ``grok`` method, we first make sure we only grok functions that have a name